STM32 RS485 Communication with MAX485: UART Setup & Code

-- Noise immunity – RS485 uses differential signaling, meaning the data is transmitted as the voltage difference between two wires (A and B).
-This makes it highly resistant to noise and ideal for industrial environments.
+RS485 is a serial communication standard that uses differential signaling — data is transmitted as the voltage difference between two wires (A and B) rather than a single voltage level relative to ground.
+This makes it highly resistant to electrical noise, which is why it’s the default choice for industrial environments, long cable runs, and multi-device networks.

 RS485 MAX485 Module Overview